COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 Can we place an employee on furlough if they are on sick leave?
 What if an employee falls ill whilst on furlough leave?

-An employee who falls sick during furlough leave can either be placed on SSP or can continue to be furloughed.
-An employer cannot claim for SSP and for a grant under the furlough scheme.
+An employee cannot be on sick leave and furlough simultaneously as an employer cannot claim for both SSP and a grant under the extended furlough scheme.

 If you have any questions regarding any of these issues please contact Nicola Green or Sarah Parkinson.